Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 Thoroughly wash each set of roe from extremely fresh fish.
 Pierce the covering in several places with a sterilized needle.
-Give all roe (from lean and fat fish) a 20-second dip in 2 teaspoons crystalline ascorbic acid dissolved in one quart of cold water to lessen the chance of rancidity and flavor change during storage.
+Give all roe, whether from lean or fat fish, a 20-second dip in a solution of 2 teaspoons crystalline ascorbic acid dissolved in 1 quart of cold water to lessen the chance of rancidity and flavor change during storage.

 Deer, moose, antelope and other large game can be handled for freezing like any other meat or carcass.
 Trim and discard bloodshot meat before freezing.

-To prevent the growth of spoilage organisms, thaw meat, poultry and fish in the refrigerator.
-Thawing a large roast takes about 4 to 5 hours per pound, while small roasts require about 3 hours per pound.
-Refer to the poultry thawing guide in Table 1 for a timetable for thawing in the refrigerator.
+To prevent the growth of spoilage organisms, thaw meat, poultry and fish in the refrigerator (Table 1).
+Thawing a large roast takes about 4 to 5 hours per pound, whereas small roasts require about 3 hours per pound.

 Poultry refrigerator thawing guide